What is a Long-Term Business Loan?

 Perhaps the most recognisable long-term loan is that of a commercial mortgage; a long-term loan tied to property as collateral that allows a business to expand and grow its assets without putting too much pressure on monthly cashflow.

-Debt Service Coverage Ratio - A Key Factor for Long-Term Loans
+DSCR: A Key Factor for Long-Term Business Loan Approval

 As long-term loans spread the cost of repayments over many years, the monthly debt service for them is low - often lower than existing short-term loan responsibilities.
 So, even though the total owed on a long-term business loan is greater, the impact to the business is far smaller.